 - Start with a concise explanation of your business.
 Don’t start your plan with a story of how you conceived your business.
-Rather, give a one to a two-sentence elevator pitch that describes what your company does.
-For investors and lenders who need to read many plans each day, this helps them see right away if your business is one in which they’re interested.
+Rather, give a one to two-sentence elevator pitch that describes what your company does.
+For investors and lenders who read a lot of plans each day, this helps them see right away if your business is one in which they’re interested.

 - Marketing: maybe you have partnerships with other firms that give you unique access to new customers.
 Or perhaps you have been in business for many years and you have great brand recognition